 Does testing my micronutrients really work?

 For someone not feeling their best when all other labs are normal, it might be beneficial to take a look at their cellular nutrient status for more answers.
 Many common diseases also have some underlying nutrient imbalances.
-Arthritis, Parkinson’s, alcoholism/substance abuse, behavioral disorders, cancer, cardiovascular disease, chronic fatigue, macular degeneration, diabetes, immune disorders, MS, strokes, and osteoporosis have all been found to have some type of link to nutrient imbalances.
+Arthritis, Parkinson’s, behavioral disorders, cancer, cardiovascular disease, chronic fatigue, macular degeneration, diabetes, immune disorders, MS, strokes, and osteoporosis have all been found to have some type of link to nutrient imbalances.
 The Spectracell Company is pioneering a new way of testing to look at one’s micronutrient status.
 Their micronutrient test measures specific vitamins, minerals, antioxidants, and other essential micronutrients within one’s white blood cells and not just in the serum of the blood that reflect current diet intake.
 This test will show long term cell status of the micronutrients that might not be detected by standard serum tests.
 Thus, the white blood cells or lymphocytes can provide a history of information rather than a quick snapshot in time of a person’s nutritional levels.

 Studies published in 2002 in the Journal of the American Medical Association confirm the nutrient deficiencies and disease processes connection.
 Deficiencies can often slow down the healing process of the disease state.

 Anyone can be deficient or have an excess.
 Even the most health-conscious person eating a very nutrient dense diet may experience a deficiency.
 It’s not just about what you eat anymore than it is about what you digest and absorb.
 Achieving optimal health is a multi-factorial issue.
 Spectracell is one tool used in functional medicine to direct treatment towards healing.
 If you aren’t feeling your best, Spectracell may be able to increase your health outcome too.
 It can bring us one step closer to healing.